-FIG. 1: Keeping the brake in your hand, grasp the C-steering handle with your fingers
+FIG. 1: Keeping the brake in your hand, grasp the C-steering handle with your fingers to apply pressure to the C's.

 Rapid descent procedures

 Big Ears

 The wingtips of your paraglider can be folded in to increase its sink rate.
 The Big Ear facility allows you to descend quickly without substantially reducing the forward speed of your glider.
 (B-line stalls also allow for fast descent, but they result in greatly reduced forward speed).